featurestorebook/mlfs-book/README.md

 ## Lagged Feature
+Air quality data typically shows time series correlations, meaning that today's air quality can influence the air quality in the following days.
 To enhance the model for predicting air quality, lagged features of PM2.5 are used.
 ### Backfill
 In the backfill phase, historical PM2.5 data is processed to create three lagged features, each representing air quality readings from one, two, and three days prior.
 ```python